All Episodes

 We'll come back to part one.

-You remember back in the nineties when the FTC went after Microsoft because it was so wrong that they had a monopoly on the operating system and the apps that uh that they could fold into it and it was putting all the things that are.
+You remember back in the 90s when the FTC went after Microsoft because it was so wrong that they had a monopoly on the operating system and the apps that they could fold into and it was putting all of them in the middle of the market.

-They were bundling, they were bundling their browser with the operating system and thereby freezing everybody out.
+They were bundling their browser with the operating system and thereby freezing everybody out.

 Right, right.